 - 1. Open Thermo-Calc. - 2.
 Confirm you are in Console Mode.
-If not, click the Switch to Console Mode button. - 3.
+If not, click the Switch to Console Modebutton. - 3.
 From the main menu, select File → or Help → Examples Files.
 The Console Mode folder opens (these are the Thermo-Calc macro files). - 4.
-Double-click the Diffusion Module DICTRA folder and navigate to an example folder. - .;:::
+Double-click the Diffusion Module DICTRA folder and navigate to an example folder.

-The three Quick Start example macros and the PDF guide are in the first folder called Beginner Guide.
+The three Quick Start example macros are in the first folder called Beginner Guide.